 An Exotic Shorthair is like a Persian in all breed standards except coat length and type.
 They share the same stocky build, heavily boned and balanced, along with a large round head and large round eyes.

 Like Persian cats, Exotic Shorthairs come in a variety of coat colors and patterns.
 Since the 1980's pointed coat patterns (like the Siamese or Himalayan) are also acceptable in Exotic Shorthairs.

-The personality of the Exotic Shorthairs matches that of the Persians.
-They Exotic Shorthairs are often described as affectionate, mellow and laid back, although some breeders claim the Shorthairs are not as laid back as the Persians and may show personality traits normally associated with American Shorthairs.
+The Exotic Shorthairs are often described as affectionate, mellow, and laid back, although some breeders claim the Shorthairs are not as laid back as the Persians and may show personality traits normally associated with American Shorthairs.

-Exotic Shorthair Cats: Special Needs and Concerns
+Special Needs & Concerns

 Exotic Shorthair cats do not have any special grooming requirements.
 Their plush coat does well with occasional brushing.

 Comments?
-Leave them using the form below.
+Leave them using the comment section below.
 Questions?
 Please use the cat forums for those!

 Discover a variety of captivating cat breeds by exploring the topics below!😺

 What breed is your cat?
 Here’s how to tell!

 Note: We may get commissions for purchases made through links on this page.